 In 1997, CBS.com launched their first version of the game, making it free for anyone who wanted to play.
 It was an instant hit.
 Fantasy football was no longer a diamond in the rough but was at the beginning stages of becoming the multi-billion industry it currently is.
 Other major sports sites took notice immediately and similar games were born.
 Fantasy analysts like Matthew Berry popped up and became mainstream with features on ESPN.
 By September of 2006, over 18 million people in the U.S. were competing against each other.
 From offices to high school hallways, people around the country were talking trades and draft strategy.
 Three years later, DirectTV changed the way the game was consumed with their introduction of the NFL RedZone channel.
 RedZone showed every single touchdown and big play from all the NFL games without forcing people to touch a single button on their remote.
 Life couldn’t get any better for the average fantasy football addict.
 Or could it?

 Nigel Eccles, the CEO of Fanduel, thought that even though fantasy football was a tremendous success, there was still untapped potential.
 In his first press release regarding his new, unknown start-up called FanDuel, he stated that “There are at least 20 million of us playing fantasy sports every year and yet in recent years, it has seen very little innovation.
 For many, one of the major problems with fantasy sports is the huge time-commitment involved – when you play fantasy, you have to play for the whole season – no breaks, no holidays, no excuses.
 However, in this era of Facebook and Twitter, people want instant gratification.”
 He took this idea and created what is now known as daily fantasy sports.
 This allowed players to chose a new team every week and win literally boatloads of money.
 Users didn’t have to worry about waiver wires, injuries, or bye weeks.
 Every week was a brand new start.
 By 2015, FanDuel had over one million paid active users and was paying out over a billion dollars in yearly prizes.
-Fantasy Football and gambling enthusiasts flocked to the game by the thousands as this daily version undoubtedly changed the way fantasy sports was played.
+Fantasy Football and gambling enthusiasts flocked to the best new sportsbooks by the thousands as this daily version undoubtedly changed the way fantasy sports was played.